 Helen and her husband try different activities, including learning Danish and cycling.
-They also try a class at the local swimming pool, which had a surprising twist.
-There are also a couple of hilarious incidents explaining how difficult learning Danish is – I thoroughly enjoyed these although I understand how embarrassing it must have been for Helen.
+They also tried a class at the local swimming pool, which had a surprising twist.
+There are also a couple of hilarious incidents explaining how difficult learning Danish is – I thoroughly enjoyed these, although I understand how embarrassing it must have been for Helen.

 The Danes like following rules.
-They like the order rules give them and they have no problem enforcing these rules onto others even when some rules don’t really make much sense.
-For me, rules give structure and it seemed like the Danes like structure and predictability by following the rules.
+They like the order rules give them, and they have no problem enforcing these rules onto others, even when some rules don’t make much sense.
+For me, rules give structure, and it seemed like the Danes liked structure and predictability by following the rules.

-In April the weather warmed up and the Danes started spending more time outdoors.
-The Danes, young and old, are not squeamish and don’t mind seeing the slaughtering of animals and other such activities.
-For the Danes, animals are just animals except for their dogs.
+In April the weather warmed up, and the Danes started spending more time outdoors.
+The young and old Danes are not squeamish and don’t mind seeing the slaughtering of animals and other such activities.
+For the Danes, animals are just animals, except for their dogs.
 The Danes expect dogs to be trained well and to behave at all times.
-The Danes celebrate the change in seasons through animal activities, such as “dancing cow” activities.
-The Danes have their way of doing things and convincing them that there is a different or better way is almost impossible.
+The Danes celebrate the change in seasons through animal activities, such as “dancing cow”.
+The Danes have their way of doing things, and convincing them that there is a different or better way is almost impossible.

-In June, summer in Denmark started and it became quite hot.
+In June, summer in Denmark started, and it became pretty hot.
 The Danes spend a lot of time outside and love the sun.
 The days are long and warm.

 Gender inequality is still an issue in Denmark, but the government is taking steps to improve the situation.
 Although this is still an issue in Denmark, the laws in Denmark to promote gender equality are better than in many other countries.

 In July most Danes go away for a month-long holiday.
-Being away for a month is a really long time and can become quite borring.
-Sometimes a month-long holiday is too long for some marriages to survive and there is an increase in the number of divorces in the months following July.
-The Danes don’t have a hangup about divorce as they don’t believe in remaining in an unhappy marriage – being happy is more important than staying married and being unhappy.
+Being away for a month is a long time and can become quite boring.
+Sometimes a month-long holiday is too long for some marriages to survive, and there is an increase in divorces in the months following July.
+The Danes don’t have a hangup about divorce, as they don’t believe in remaining in an unhappy marriage – being happy is more important than staying married and unhappy.

 The Danes are not shy about sex as it makes them happy.
 They enjoy it and often with multiple partners in non-traditional manners.